ksu-is/Speedy-run2/README.md

 ***Game controller***

 #### Arrows from keyboard will be the one and only controller for car movement in this racing game.

+Tasks for our group
+- [o] Set the README.md file
+- [o] Set the task list
+- [o] Find related repository which related to our project
+- [o] Clone repository to the team
+- [x] Ensure repository is public
+- [x] Assign an open source license
+- [x] Make sure team members have access to repository

+- [ ] Evaluate related repository
+- [ ] Test repository & get it running
+- [ ] Document how to work [xx] repository
+- [ ] Document issues encounted